 Special Revenue Fund.
 The Special Revenue Fund accounts for specific revenue sources (other than those accounted for in capital projects, proprietary and fiduciary funds), that are legally restricted to expenditures for specific purposes.
-The Town has three Special Revenue Funds: the Special Police Fund, the Police Anti-Drug Fund, and the Historic Preservation and Restoration Fund.
+The Town has five Special Revenue Funds: the Special Police Fund, the Police Anti-Drug Fund, the Historic Preservation and Restoration Fund, 2019 Water Resources Development Grant Project Fund and the 2019 NC Clean Water Management Trust Fund.